A. Introduction to the Sermon on the Mount.

 b.
 Agree with your adversary quickly: Jesus commands us to quickly settle anger and malice with another.
 When we ignore it or pass it off, it genuinely imprisons us (and you be thrown into prison).

 c.
-Assuredly, I say to you, you will by no means get out of there till you have paid the last penny: Even if one were to allow for a certain amount of passionate over-stating, these are sobering words from Jesus.
-The implication is that the suffering of eternity is indeed eternal.
+Assuredly, I say to you, you will by no means get out of there till you have paid the last penny: Jesus here spoke with figures of speech.
+The ultimate penalty one pays at the hands of the judge, the officer, and in the prison could never be satisfied with money (the last penny).
+Yet the reality suggested by these strong figures of speech reminds us that the suffering of eternity is indeed eternal.